YOUR HVAC AND A2L REFRIGERANTS

 Yes.
 Major manufacturers are already changing equipment, and the marketplace will continue to respond to regulations and mandated targets.
 Planning for changes now, including new safety procedures for handling A2L refrigerants, will be vital to best practices in compliance, sustainability, and cost-efficiency for your facilities.

-Owners and facility managers can maintain systems and plan to replace equipment to fit their business strategy.
-A good preventive maintenance provider can evaluate system life expectancy and advise you on current refrigerant mandates, supply, and market expectations.
+Building owners and facility managers can maintain existing refrigerant systems and plan to replace equipment to fit their business strategy in the future.
+Meanwhile, the Campbell preventive maintenance team can evaluate system life expectancy and advise you on current refrigerant mandates, supply, and market expectations.
+Maintaining your HVAC system and changing to A2L refrigerants as needed will be important as lower GWP thresholds can be expected going forward.